Skip Level Meetings: Strategic Approaches for Executive Visits

 Of course, these visits were always stressful.
 The general sentiment was “no such thing as a good visit”–the best you could hope for was “not a bad one.”

-Which is why Bill came up with an idea to change the experience.
+This is why Bill came up with an idea to change the experience.

 Every summer, instead of the usual pop-in store visits, Bill rented a van, wrapped it in the company logo and fun graphic, and hit the road visiting all his stores.